Alvechurch: Arts and entertainment

-There is an attractive arts and crafts style Baptist church in the centre of the village.
+There is an Arts and Crafts style Baptist church in the centre of the village.

-There is also a renowned local amateur dramatic group, the Alvechurch Drama Society which produces two plays per year at the village hall.
+The Alvechurch Drama Society produces two plays per year at the village hall.

-The group is celebrated for its original pantomimes which are written by Chris Davies and Paul Chamberlain.

-Alvechurch Sports and Social Club hosts live music on a regular basis and is home to Alvechurch Acoustic Roots a curated music event which welcomes performers from the local area and beyond.
+Alvechurch Sports and Social Club hosts live music.

 Sport

-The football team that serves the village is Alvechurch F.C., which was founded in 1929 and played in the local park prior to a move to Lye Meadow.
-They reached the Third Round of the FA Cup in 1974, losing 4–2 to Bradford City, the club was at its greatest in the 80's when it spent a large stint in the Southern League Premier.
-In November 1993 they folded, but a group of supporters resurrected the club in 1994, in the 2002–03 season the club gained promotion to the Midland Football Alliance, now known as the Midland Football League Premier, and won the division in the 2016–17 season.
-In the 2017–18 season, they finished 2nd in the Evo-Stik Northern Premier League Division 1 South, gaining promotion to the 3rd tier of the non league pyramid.
-As of the 2018–19 season they play in the Evo-Stik Southern Football League Central Premier.
+Alvechurch F.C. was founded in 1929 and played in the local park prior to a move to Lye Meadow.
+The club folded in November 1993, but was resurrected by a group of supporters in 1994.

-The village also has a local cricket team.
+The village also has a cricket team.

 Travel and transport

 The M42 motorway runs across the north side of the village; the nearest junction is north of the village at Hopwood, junction 2.

 Alvechurch railway station, opened in 1859, is on the Cross-City Line.
 It provides local trains to Redditch and Lichfield via Birmingham.
 The station is unstaffed.
 On 1 September 2014, a passing loop and second platform were completed and officially opened.

-The village is accessible by narrowboat along a rural canal.
-Alvechurch Marina is on the Worcester and Birmingham Canal (built 1789), just across a hedgerow from the station.
+The village is on the Worcester and Birmingham Canal (built 1789), and has a marina.

 The A441 road used to pass through the village, but now a relief road by-passes the village, helping to reduce traffic and pollution.
 Recently, specific traffic-calming measures have been added to the village's main thoroughfares.
 These 'pinch-points' reduce the road width to one raised central lane, preventing drivers from speeding and promoting considerate road use.

-Alvechurch F.C. play their home games at Lye Meadow on Redditch Road.